wyq977/env-setup/win10/README.md

 ## Download and install iso

-As per this site https://www.windowscentral.com/windows-10-preview-build-19582-rolls-out-fast-ring-insiders, you can download from microsoft directly using their creation tools but I perfer [refus](https://rufus.ie/)
+As per this site https://www.windowscentral.com/windows-10-preview-build-19582-rolls-out-fast-ring-insiders, you can download from microsoft directly using their creation tools but I perfer [refus](https://rufus.ie/) but it should be noted that FAT32 format drive are compatible. (wyq-surface-pro)

+Create recovery drive here for surface pro 6: https://support.microsoft.com/en-us/help/4023512/surface-creating-and-using-a-usb-recovery-drive

 ## Personal Software

 After install and changing the windows name

+* Chrome
+* Google Drive

 ### Entertainment